QOSGroup/pico/README.md

 * TF is a constant
 * TF is a percentage of connector tokens paid
-Check out the result at http://18.144.37.250/d/Z5Kv-HPiz/pico?orgId=1&from=1544269748605&to=1544276767808&var-name=IToken The results produced on testnet is coherent with our simulator in js.
+Check out the result at http://18.144.37.250/d/Z5Kv-HPiz/pico?orgId=1&from=1544269748605&to=1544276767808&var-name=IToken The results produced on testnet is coherent with our simulator in javascript.

 ## Enable user to issue ERC20 tokens with all other ERC20 tokens
 Thanks to the warm help from Kyber!